fttlov/JCAdvance/README.md

 </details>

 - You can map <u> any Joy-con button </u> to emulate <u>any of Xbox, Keyboard or Mouse key</u> in one main profile <br>
-<sub>For Sony gamepads you can do the same wihou GUI, by editing XboxProfiles\Default.ini</sub>
+<sub>For Sony gamepads you can do the same, but wihou GUI by editing Default.ini in \XboxProfile</sub>

 - Fully configurable hotkeys to activate Gyro modes with two-buttons combination support (R+HOME)
 - Add option to read Gyro data from left Joy-con (by defaul - only for right)